w1th0utnam3/linear_algebra_containers/README.md

 template<typename T, size_t row_count, size_t column_count>
 class matrix;
 ```
-The other classes use an appropriate subset of these parameters as all of them
+The other classes use a respective subset of these parameters as all of them
 (except for the quaternion) inherit from the `matrix` class.

 ## Examples